Beyond Force Metrics: Pre-Training MLFFs for Stable MD Simulations: Introduction

-Motivated by these limitations, we explored pre-training strategies for improving MLFF performance and stability.
+Motivated by these limitations, we explored pre-training strategies for improving MLFF performance and stability, with the goal of learning better molecular representations and more accurate correlations among similar structures.
 Prior studies have shown substantial benefits of pre-training, where initial training on large and diverse datasets enhances the transferability and robustness of MLFFs.
 For example, pre-training has been shown to significantly enhance the generalizability and stability of models, allowing them to better capture complex molecular interactions encountered in extended simulations \cite{chanussot2021oc20, raja2025stabilityawaretrainingmachinelearning, wang2025pfdautomaticallygeneratingmachine, peptidebert}.
 Additionally, recent work has shown that pretrained models, such as EquiformerV2, can be fine-tuned to achieve state-of-the-art performance even on challenging, out-of-domain systems like high-entropy alloys, significantly accelerating atomistic discovery in materials science \cite{clausen2024}.
 More broadly, various forms of pre-training allow graph neural networks to develop transferable atomic representations across diverse domains.
 These include small molecules, catalysts, and inorganic crystals, fostering more universal chemical understanding \cite{Wang2022, Magar2022, ock2024multimodal}.

 In this study, we investigate how pre-training an MLFF, specifically GemNet-T, on large-scale datasets impacts the stability of MD simulations.
 We show that pre-training on diverse atomic systems, including catalyst datasets, followed by fine-tuning on smaller molecular datasets, effectively reduces overfitting and enhances generalizability.
+Pre-training yields more structured latent representations, smoother force responses to local geometric perturbations, and more consistent force differences between nearby configurations.
+As a result, model stability is substantially improved, even though the force prediction accuracy itself does not change significantly.
 These results underscore the significance of comprehensive, large-scale pre-training in capturing complex molecular interactions and provide a foundational framework for developing robust MLFFs for MD simulations.